 In baptism, the promises of God are visibly signed and sealed for us.
 We are joined to Christ, and made members of his body, the Church Universal, not just the Anglican Church.
 Baptism at St Andrew's is recognised by other most other members of the National Council of Churches in Australia, including the Roman Catholic Church and many Orthodox churches in Australia.

-Baptisms are now conducted separately from our usual services as COVID -19 regulations restrict the number of people at any service.
+Baptisms are now usually conducted separately from our usual services as COVID-19 regulations restrict the number of people at any service.
 Please contact us if you are interested in baptism.